evanferron/Tamagochi/README.md

 # Goal 🎯
-This project involves creating a Tamagotchi game where you have to :
+This project involves :

-- feed it
-- look after it
-- play with it
+- creat application in Java
-- clean it
+- use JavaFX
-- make sure he's happy
-- and make sure it survives until it dies of old age.
+- managed data backup